phievo/phievo/docs/source/analyse.rst

    simulation.
 -  ``log_#.c`` Copy of the input, fitness, history, etc. **c** files used for the simulation.
+-  ``log_init_file.py`` Copy of the init file used for the simulation

 Analysis Tools
 --------------

-In this section we will explore the built in functions that are bound to a *Simulation* object.
+In this section we will explore the built-in functions that are bound to a *Simulation* object.

 custom\_plot